leechristophermurray/parquetframe/docs/getting-started/quickstart.md

 ## Multi-Engine Support

-Switch between compute engines based on your needs:
+Switch between compute engines based on your needs.
+See [Engine Selection](../core-features/engine-selection.md) for details.

 ```python
 # Start with pandas for small datasets